-Children whose behaviour is not consistent with the school's expectations for behaviour will not be allowed to attend school clubs or sporting events.
+Children whose behaviour is not consistent with the school's expectations (Golden Rules) will be shared with the PE Lead and a decision will be made as to whether they are allowed to attend school clubs or sporting events.
 Children will be told when this is a prerequisite to attending.
-Parent/carers will be informed.
+Parent/carers will be informed by the staff member leading the club, supported by the PE Lead.